josepmafe/boots-sleep-scraper/readme.md

 ```bash
 make setup
 ```
-This command creates a Python virtual environment, installs the dependencies, makes the necessary folders in the project root directory, and pulls the `selenium` Docker image from [Docker Hub](https://hub.docker.com/.)
+This command creates a Python virtual environment, installs the dependencies, makes the necessary folders in the project root directory, and pulls the `selenium/standalone-chrome` Docker image from [Docker Hub](https://hub.docker.com/.)

 > [!TIP]
 > At this point, you can test the data extraction code executing one of